cat-play-mml

 - Priority

-- Prioritize ease of development and quick sketching of timbres with minimal operations.
+- Prioritize ease of development and the use case of sketching timbres with minimal operations.

 - Operations

-- Left hand: WASD+QE for cursor movement, SPACE for confirm, ESC for cancel, Z for UNDO (this part is fuzzy).
+- Left hand: WASD+QE for cursor movement, SPACE to confirm, ESC to cancel, Z for UNDO (this is still fuzzy).

-- x,y for DecayRate, ModulatorTL, FB, MUL, switchable with cursor movement.
+- X, Y switch between DecayRate, ModulatorTL, FB, MUL with cursor movement.

 - WASD+QE, UNDO are fuzzy.

-- Instead of cursor movement and confirmation, pressing a specific key to instantly apply an effect for faster editing will also be tried, perhaps via a configuration toml file.
+- Instead of cursor movement and confirmation, pressing a specific key to instantly apply an effect for faster editing might be more efficient, so that will also be tried, possibly with a settings toml file.

 - Sound

-- Switch between pluck and long tone timbres with cursor movement.
+- Timbre switches between pluck and long tone with cursor movement.

-- OPM connection algorithm is 2op parallel, detune has 4 different values.
+- OP connection algorithm is 2-op parallel, detune has 4 different values.

 - Display